By Mary Luz Mejia | Published: September 2, 2025 | Updated: April 29, 2026

 Upon arrival, expect to be greeted with a favorite local beverage, such as:

-Residents of Martinique happily shop for foie gras and pate in Parisian-like supermarkets and are known to liberally sprinkle their food with “piment,” or hot pepper, and “sauce chien,” or hot sauce, and plate their meals with a twist of tropical fruit.
+Residents of Martinique happily shop for “foie gras” and “pate” in Parisian-like supermarkets.
+They’re known to liberally sprinkle their food with “piment,” or hot pepper, and “sauce chien,” or hot sauce, and plate their meals with a twist of tropical fruit.

 Martinican cuisine naturally takes advantage of the abundant seafood and tropical produce available, with dishes including:

-There are a few hundred restaurants and regular food festivals, including the Kréol Food & Rhum festival.
+There are a few hundred restaurants and regular food festivals in Martinique, including the Kréol Food & Rhum festival.
 This week-long food festival, usually held in October, showcases Creole cuisine, French Caribbean chefs and local products.

 If you're looking to experience Martinican flavors away from the crowds, there are many high-brow and casual options, including: